It was only a duck pond, out at the back of the farm. It wasn't very big.

 As the narrator remembers it, Lettie put herself on the line to save his life.
 She didn't die, but was badly hurt, so her mother gave her back to the ocean to heal.

-The epilogue implies that this is not exactly what happened, maybe the narrator died in the original timeline, but Old Mrs. Hempstock snipped-and-cut that out and Lettie jumped in his place, but this is left ambiguous at best.
+The epilogue implies that this is not exactly what happened, and instead the narrator died in the original timeline, but Lettie was so distraught that Old Mrs. Hempstock snipped-and-cut that out so Lettie could shield him with her own body instead.

 Humanoid Abomination: The thing that calls itself Ursula Monkton... at least until it abandons its disguise.
 Also, perhaps all of the Hempstocks, although they are a benevolent version of the trope.